 While many students live nearby, others travel daily for an hour or more each way.
 Students commute to campus from various parts of Pennsylvania, Delaware, and New Jersey.
 For those who wish to live on campus, our new residence hall will open for the fall 2017 semester.

-Students are encouraged to stay on campus between classes to study, use the library and computer labs, make use of Brandywine Learning, the STEM Lab, or Writing Studio, meet with faculty members and academic advisers, eat lunch in the Lion's Pit, get involved in clubs, organizations, or athletic teams, and attend campus events and programs.
+Students are encouraged to stay on campus between classes to study, use the library and computer labs, make use of Brandywine Learning, the STEM Lab, or Writing Studio, meet with faculty members and academic advisers, eat lunch in the dining hall, get involved in clubs, organizations, or athletic teams, and attend campus events and programs.
 Student lounges are available in each building on campus.